 To avoid such issues, conduct regular inspections and be vigilant for any signs of wear.
 Promptly address any concerns, replacing damaged parts as needed to ensure consistent performance and safety.

-4. Using for Tasks Outside of Recommended Range
+4. Using for Tasks Outside of the Recommended Range

 Spring balancers are designed for specific applications and weight ranges.
-Using them outside of these parameters can compromise both the tool and the task.
+Using them outside these parameters or due to operator misuse can compromise both the tool and the task.
 For instance, using a balancer meant for light tools with heavier equipment can lead to mechanical failures.

 This mistake often arises from a lack of understanding of the balancer's capabilities.
 Using equipment beyond its intended scope not only affects its longevity but also increases the risk of accidents.